eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

     - **False**: Accept connections with self-signed certificates.

 Your profile is now available in the panel on the left.
 You can also use this profile in Zowe CLI directly.

+### **Profile Persistence**

+Explorer for Endevor loads your default Endevor profile into the tree.
+When you create a new profile in the extension, or select an existing Endevor profile to use, the profile will also appear in the tree.
+The additional profile will persist in the tree only provided that you use the profile to specify an Endevor web services instance and search that inventory location using a filter or the map.
+The information for profiles is stored in the settings.json and includes the web services instance you specified during a session.

 ### **Manage your profiles**